itzpxn4/rbxps/README.md

 # rbxps
-Roblox PowerShell script on .ps1
+just .ps1 script to launch roblox in powershell